 Plagiarism is the appropriation, through any means, of another's work and the subsequent submission of it as one's own academic work.
 In the absence of any other agreement between the student and the instructor, it is assumed that when a student turns in an assignment or takes an examination, every word of the assignment or answer is the student's own work.
+All work submitted to an instructor is considered a representation of the student's work.
+This includes any work including drafts and final papers, whether graded or not.
 Plagiarism can easily be avoided by clearly referencing the work of others when it appears in your own work.